tokio-rs/website/content/tokio/topics/tracing-next-steps.md

 console_subscriber::init();
 ```

+This will enable the `console_subscriber`, which means that any instrumentation
+relevant to `tokio-console` will be recorded.
+Logging to stdout will still
+happen (based on the value of the `RUST_LOG` environment variable).

 Now we should be ready to start up mini-redis again, this time using the
 `tokio_unstable` flag (which is needed to enable tracing):